Precision digital thermometer for professional kitchens and food safety.

 By Published On: September 22nd, 2022Categories: Latest blogsComments Off on The Cooking Battle of Time vs TemperatureTags: ,

-Cooking involves the transfer of energy from the heat source to the food.
+Cooking involves transferring energy from the heat source to the food.
 The energy transfer causes chemical and physical changes to the food, making it safe for consumption.
-But aside from the heat, there is another important variable you always have to consider when cooking – time.
+But aside from the heat, another vital variable you always have to consider when cooking is time.
 Often, people short on time crank up the heat/temperature to speed up the process.
 But is that optimal or safe?
-This guide demonstrates everything you should know about cooking time vs temperature.
+This guide covers everything you need to know about cooking time vs. temperature.

 Cooking Time vs Temperature: Which is More Important?

-Certain food requires both time and temperature control to ensure safety: these are called time and temperature control (TCS) foods.
+Certain foods require both time and temperature control to ensure safety; these are called time-temperature control (TCS) foods.
 Many of these types of food are potentially hazardous foods (PHF).
-Both time and temperature must be thoroughly in check to minimize the growth of pathogenic microorganisms and avoid the production of harmful toxins.
+Both time and temperature must be thoroughly checked to minimise the growth of pathogenic microorganisms and avoid the production of harmful toxins.

 Examples of TCS food: